peterhinch/micropython-async/TUTORIAL.md

 concurrently.
 It performs this using an access counter which is initialised by the constructor and decremented each time a coro acquires the semaphore.

-Constructor: Optional arg ``value`` default 1.
-Number of permitted concurrent accesses.

-Methods:
- * ``release`` No args.
-Increments the access counter.
- * ``acquire`` No args.
-Coro.
-If the access counter is greater than 0, decrements it and terminates.
-Otherwise waits for it to become greater than 0 before decrementing it and terminating.

 The easiest way to use it is with a context manager:

 ```python